pymc-devs/pymc/docs/source/theano.rst

 For a thorough introduction to Theano see the
 `theano docs <http://deeplearning.net/software/theano/introduction.html>`_,
-but for the most part you don't need many details about it as long as you are not trying to define new distributions or other extensions of PyMC3.
-But let's look at a simple example to give you a rough idea about how it works.
+but for the most part you don't need detailed knowledge about it as long as you are not trying to define new distributions or other extensions of PyMC3.
+But let's look at a simple example to get a rough idea about how it works.
 Say, we'd like to define the (completely arbitrarily chosen) function